derekbit/kube-virtdeploy/README.md

-# rke2-vagrant
+# Kube-VirtDeploy

-Create a kubernetes cluster using vagrant/kvm/rke2 in minutes.
+Create a kubernetes cluster using vagrant, KVM/QEMU and RKE2|K3s in minutes.

 ## Prerequisite
 ```